Art

 What Claude Monet paintings are for sale currently?

 There are many Monet paintings up for sale if you have a few million dollars to spare, but have a look even if you are simply intrigued by the evaluations of the Claude Monet paintings prices at Christie's.
-Next, we will explore some famous Monet landscape paintings.
+Next, we will explore some famous Monet landscape paintings, which most likely influenced Georgia O'Keefe paintings.

 What is Monet's most famous piece?